The Listening Center

 Audiologists vs. Retail Store

 Many patients in the early stages of hearing loss are unfamiliar with the differences between an audiologist and someone who works at a retail hearing aid store.
 The answer is simple: specialized training.
-Audiologists are trained in colleges and universities.
-Our audiologists have a minimum of a Master's Degree in Audiology.
+Audiologists are trained at colleges and universities.
+Our audiologists have a minimum of a Doctorate's Degree in Audiology.
 Audiologists also work closely with Otolaryngologists to accurately evaluate a patient’s hearing and provide individualized medical diagnosis and treatment options.

 If you’re worried you may have a hearing problem, ask yourself these questions: